Skip to navigation Skip to content

 • Select Save

-• Complete the Receipt Date and Channel fields the same as the Unfit to work/study/participate from date unless it is a future date.
-If it is a future date, record the Receipt Date as today's date, select Save
+• Receipt Date: the same as the Unfit to work/study/participate from date unless it is a future date.
+If it is a future date, record the Receipt Date as today's date

 • Select Next